 Every industry vertical has its own set of unique needs that must be factored in during the app development process.
 For instance, the requirements of a food delivery app are very different from that of a fitness app.
 Even with the same broad category, requirements can vary from one niche to the other.
 For instance, within the eCommerce sector, the requirements of a fashion app are markedly distinct from that of a grocery shopping app.

-Developers need an in-depth understanding of an industry within which an app being developed by them would operate.
+Developers need an in-depth understanding of the industry within which an app being developed by them would operate.
 Since app developers aren’t exactly experts in different industrial processes, data mining can prove to be a vital tool to help them design solution-centric mobile applications and deliver on the promise of rapid enterprise mobility services.

 Keeping Apps Running Smoothly